KathyReid/transformers-city-geelong-2018/transcript.md

 SLIDE: Hard to compete as a regional city https://kathyreid.github.io/transformers-city-geelong-2018/#/transformers-city-geelong-2018/#/learning1

-* As a regional city, it's really hard to compete with the larger event in Melbourne, that regularly draws over 200 hackers.
+* As a regional city, it's hard to compete with the larger event in Melbourne.
+The capital city events draw people away from regional events as they're able to provide higher volumes of data, and a lot more prize money.

 To put on GovHack, it takes about 80 hours of volunteer labour, and about $12-$13k a year to cover things like bounties, catering, and so on.
 When you're only able to draw between 20-40 hackers for an event, it becomes a lot of effort - and money - for only a handful of projects.

+So the investment versus outcome ratio isn't really sustainable.

 PRESENTER: Matt
 SLIDE: Geelong free WiFi